All Episodes

 You know, this thing's been giving us problems.

-I think we use a You got a tank, right?
+I think we use a you got a tank, right?

 I don't care about a brand name.

-I just talk about a kind.
+I'm just talking about the kind.

-You got a big tank out.
+You got a big tank.

-Yeah, got a big tank.
+Yeah, I got a big tank, got a big tank.

-Well, the thing is kind of built on this uh platform here.
+Well, the thing is kind of built on this platform here, and this platform's giving us a couple of problems.

 We're in a condo here.

-Oh, a condo water heater.
+Oh, no, a condo water heater.

 I've been there.